 Ok, so we’ve mentioned deep penetration and intimacy, but is there anything else to know?

-Any positions to avoid?
-Gravity works, and there are theories suggesting it may discourage sperm from travelling upwards.
+- Any positions to avoid?
+Gravity works, and there are theories suggesting it may discourage sperm from traveling upwards.
 But it’s important to know that generally once sperm is in the vagina the speedy swimmers can reach the cervix in 15 minutes.

-Should I use lube?
-Lubricant has been shown to negatively impact sperm survival, so find a fertility-friendly lube if it helps while having sex.
+- Should I use lube?
+Lubricants, such as silicone-based ones, have been shown to negatively impact sperm survival, so find a fertility-friendly lube if it helps while having sex.